aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some men dream of fortunes, others dream of cookies.
+> 🥠 Someone will invite you to a Karaoke party.

-Last update: Sun Apr  5 06:07:21 2026
+Last update: Mon Apr  6 06:23:59 2026

 ### Let's play! 🎮